iitc-project/ingress-intel-total-conversion/README.md

 - may toggle portals/links/fields
 - hack range (yellow circle) and link range (large red circle) for portals.
 Click on the range link in the sidebar to zoom to link range.
 - double clicking a portal zooms in and focuses it
+- display of XM and AP rewards for redeemed passcodes by [Dovahkiin](http://bit.ly/mjcode)

 Missing